m1rza-s/DesignPatternsWorkshop/readme.md

 ## Requirements

-1. Intermediate understanding of Java
+1. Intermediate understanding of Java and JUnit/AssertJ
 2. JDK 21
 3. An IDE of your choice